bartificer/programming-by-stealth/docs/pbs65.md

 ## Input Group Selects

-You can add a dropdown into your input groups by giving it the class `.custom-select`.
+You can add a drop-down into your input groups by giving it the class `.custom-select`.

 ```html
 <div class="form-group form-row">